spencertipping/catastrophe/src/catastrophe.md

     3. Prevents unbounded trace log growth by purging old entries (adjustable using trace_log_size)
     4. Maintains a sequential event counter and annotates each pre and post-trace record with a unique value

 Normally the hook is bound as a global variable, but you can disable this by setting 'global' to null.
+If you do that, you will need to manually bind some other global closure hook and set options.hook_name to point to it.

             hook_for(options) = observe -where [observe(t, v)     = arguments.length === 2 ? resolve(t, v) : enqueue(t),
                                                 enqueue(t)        = bt /~push/ $.merge(new record(t), {time: +new Date(), id: ++id}),